SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-Summary.md

 console.log(typeof(cars));
 ```
-- `Null` is "nothing",  undefined exists, but is empty
+- `Null` is "nothing", while `undefined` exists, but is empty

-In the next lesson you will learn:
+## In the next lesson, you will learn:

+- Arrays
-- Arrays definition and syntax
+  - Definition and syntax
 ``` js
 let cars = ["Nio", "Tesla", "Xpeng"];
 ```

+- Array iteration
   - How we iterate over array
+  - Alternative ways to iterate using a for-of loop

 ``` js live
 let cars = ["Nio", "Tesla", "Xpeng"];